Getting your WordPress questions answered can be tough, not to mention time-consuming.

 There must be another way!

-Fortunately for you, there are a few WordPress support forums that can help you answer questions and make the changes you need on your WP website.
+Fortunately for you, there are a few WordPress support forums and resources that can help you answer questions and make the changes you need on your WP website.

 In the following roundup of the best WordPress support forums, you’ll find WordPress experts who are more than happy to help you troubleshoot website issues or questions… without expecting anything in return.
 Plus, if you spend enough time in forums, you can pick up other valuable tips from questions that other people submit!

-Before we look at the best WordPress forums to turn to for website questions, let’s quickly discuss tips for getting the most out of them.
+Before we look at the best WordPress forums and help resources to turn to for website questions, let’s quickly discuss tips for getting the most out of them.

-2. Don’t be so hasty to throw a question into a WordPress forum.
+- Don’t be so hasty to throw a question into a WordPress help forum.
 If you haven’t taken time to troubleshoot the issue on your own, forum participants might not be so willing to help when the answer is painfully obvious.

 Now, let’s look at which of these trust WordPress forum resources you should use:

 If you need help with WordPress, this could be golden for you.
-You've built a website on WordPress, so why not get your information straight from the horse's mouth.
+You’ve built a website on WordPress, so why not get your WordPress help straight from the horse’s mouth.

 The WordPress.org forum has a variety of resources to help you get the most out of WordPress.